 For submission of a research proposal, the applicant (PI) must complete the relevant Research Proposal Document.
-The Research Proposal Document consists of two parts: "Items to be entered in the Website" and "Forms to be uploaded as an attached file".
+The Research Proposal Document consists of two parts: "Items to be entered in the Website" and "Forms to be uploaded".

-The PI (applicant) should complete the Research Proposal Document (PDF file) by entering the "Items to be entered in the Website" and by uploading the "Forms to be uploaded as an attached file" to the Electronic Application System.
+The PI (applicant) should complete the Research Proposal Document (PDF file) by entering the "Items to be entered in the Website" and by uploading the "Forms to be uploaded" to the Electronic Application System.
 Then he/she should submit the Research Proposal Document to the administrative section of his/her research institution, by the deadline set by the institution.